Table of Contents

 Your required annualized income installment for that period.

-You also do not have to pay estimated tax if you will pay enough through withholding to keep the amount you owe with your return under $1,000.
+You also don't have to pay estimated tax if you will pay enough through withholding to keep the amount you owe with your return under $1,000.

 There are several ways to pay estimated tax.